Developing Bone Density

 Here is the key to chronic new bone formation:

-When new forces are developed in the body to overcome a load, then previously exceeded the amount you used to do, new bone formation in this particular area is a new mechanical strain to the body.
+When new forces that exceed previous amounts are developed in the body to overcome a load, then new bone formation in this particular area is a new mechanical strain to the body.

 Your maximum back squat or deadlift is 100kg/220lbs for one repetition.
-If you follow a weight lifting program, and within six months, your new one repetition maximum is 140kg/308lbs, here are some of the results about the body:
+If you follow a weight-lifting program, and within six months your new one repetition maximum is 140kg/308lbs, here are some changes in your body that will result from this practice:

-- Ligament and tendon strengthening in ankles, knees, and hips
+- The ligaments and tendons in your ankles, knees, and hips are strengthened.

 I started weight training when I was 14 years old.
 Around that age, I remember I leg pressed 1,000 lbs for one repetition, and the gym owner told me to calm down and that I was going to hurt myself because "lifting weights at a young age is not okay."